Buildbot no longer supports Python 2.7 on the Buildbot master.

 If we have more than one builder that we want to run every hour, we can just add them to the

-builderNames list when defining the scheduler and they will all be run.
+builderNames list when defining the scheduler.

 c['schedulers'] in the same way.

 Other types of schedulers exist; in particular, there are schedulers that can be more dynamic than the periodic one.
-The typical dynamic scheduler is one that learns about changes in a source repository (generally because some developer checks in some change), and triggers one or more builders in response to those changes.
+The typical dynamic scheduler is one that learns about changes in a source repository (generally because some developer checks in some change) and triggers one or more builders in response to those changes.
 Let’s assume for now that the scheduler “magically” learns about changes in the repository (more about this later); here’s how we would define it:

 from buildbot.plugins import schedulers # define the dynamic scheduler trunkchanged = schedulers.SingleBranchScheduler(name="trunkchanged", change_filter=util.ChangeFilter(branch=None), treeStableTimer=300, builderNames=["simplebuild"]) # define the available schedulers c['schedulers'] = [trunkchanged]